 - To advocate for access to good quality healthcare based upon need and not ability to pay.

-Adelaide Health Policy Initiative
+Adelaide Health Research

 The Adelaide Health Policy Department functions and operates within the structure of the Department of Public Health & Primary Care, TCD and also under the control of the Board of Governors of the AHF.